Bullying in the workplace is common. It can be hard to identify and even harder to know how to deal with it.

 How bullying affects your work

 Bullying can have a negative effect on your work performance and wellbeing.
-You might:

 - be less productive